TanStack/router/docs/framework/react/start/server-functions.md

 ## Type Safety

-Since server-functions cross the network boundary, it's important to ensure that the data being passed to them is not only the right type, but also validated at runtime.
+Since server-functions cross the network boundary, it's important to ensure the data being passed to them is not only the right type, but also validated at runtime.
 This is especially important when dealing with user input, as it can be unpredictable.
 To ensure developers validate their I/O data, types are reliant on validation.
 The return type of the `validator` function will be the input to the server function's handler.

 ```tsx
 import { createServerFn } from '@tanstack/start'